 In Atlantis No Nazo, many levels are full of bottomless pits.
 The infamous "Black Hole" level is nothing but a giant bottomless pit.
 Guide Dang It: certain pits will warp you to another stage instead of killing you.

-Another text-era computer game with bottomless pits was Hunt The Wumpus.
+Hunt The Wumpus: Another text-era computer game with bottomless pits was this one.
 You had to explore a maze and deduce where the Wumpus was (which would let you shoot it) without entering its room (and getting eaten) or entering a room with a bottomless pit.

 And in several different flavours; literal bottomless drops, i.e. falling off the screen (which you could make yourself if you had spare digging attributes and wanted to wreck the level), falls onto ground that's too far away for the Lemmings to survive unaided, and falls that ended in water.